 Metro: Gallery Pl-Chinatown

-Planning to audition but don’t want your child to miss out if other sessions are full?
-Register for a regular session before February 4 and your early registration discount of $50 will be applied to Advanced Camp tuition once your child is accepted.
+Planning to audition but don’t want to miss out if other camps are full?
+Register before February 3 and your early registration discount of $50 will be applied to Summer Intensive tuition once your student is accepted.

 Tuition, Discounts & Scholarships